oroinc/platform/src/Oro/Bundle/DataGridBundle/Resources/doc/backend/extensions/inline_editing.md

     query_parameter_names: [action]
 ```

-Result of combining options:
+Result of the combined options:

 `/api/opportunity/23/tasks/{id}?action=patch`

-Please note that `{id}` will be taken from current row in grid
+Please note that `{id}` will be taken from the current row in the grid

 ## Column configuration options
 ``` yml